python/cpython/Doc/library/asyncio-queue.rst

 .. exception:: QueueShutDown

-   Exception raised when getting an item from or putting an item onto a queue which has been shut down.
+   Exception raised when :meth:`~Queue.put` or :meth:`~Queue.get` is called on a queue which has been shut down.

    .. versionadded:: 3.13